MLSDev/development-standards/platform/ios/swift-coding-conventions.md

 ## Tabs and indentation

-* Use tabs instead of spaces.
-Tab = 4 spaces.
+* Use spaces instead of tabs.
+Use Xcode setting, that replaces tab with 4 spaces(default).
 * Always try to limit Line length to 100 characters.
 * End files with a newline